 For industry, the primary resource the Center provides is coordinated access to the tremendous pool of talented and diverse students coming out of the community college system.
-Our goal is to ensure that employers know they have access to a skilled, job-ready workforce from which they can hire today and for years to come.
+Our goal is to help employers access a skilled, job-ready workforce from which they can hire today and for years to come.

 Does the Center of Excellence for Information & Computing Technology serve industries other than the tech sector?

 I would also like to dispel the idea that tech companies in the state are only based in the Seattle-Bellevue area.
-We have tech hubs sprouting up all over the state.
-Students from almost every region are going to be able to find an opportunity in their community because there is such a demand for IT workers.
-The state college system’s response to this demand has been impressive; it is recognized as a national leader in applied baccalaureate programs that provide additional education and practical job training, offering approximately two dozen IT-related Bachelor of Applied Science programs.
+We have tech hubs sprouting up all over the state and are seeing a demand for IT workers across almost every region.
+The community college system’s response to this demand has been impressive; it is recognized as a national leader in applied baccalaureate programs that provide additional education and practical job training, offering approximately two dozen IT-related Bachelor of Applied Science programs.

 How do you go about doing your outreach to industry?